Hypertension

 • Smoking cessation

-• Adequate sleep duration (> 6 hours/night)
+• Adequate sleep duration (a minimum of 6 hours/night)

 • Diet: Increased fruits and vegetables, decreased salt, limited alcohol